While many franchisees plan for economic downturns,...

 3) Don’t let one agent show you space all over town.
 Tenants often fail to realize that agents/brokers typically work for landlords who pay them a commission on lease deals signed and closed.
 When one agent shows you another agent’s listings, this will effectively create commission-splitting between the property’s listing agent and the leasing agent.
 This will also undermine your negotiating power since the real estate agent will know how you feel about every location.
 An agent may be very helpful in pointing out a location you were unaware of, but remember who they are working for.
 While their advice may be sincere, it may be sincerely wrong.

-overheard by the leasing representative can work against you.
-If you’re asked
+leasing representative can work against you.
+If you’re asked how

 question asked deserves an answer – not yet, anyway.

 If you find yourself weighing a better location at a higher rent versus a lesser location at a lower rent, our general advice is to often go for the first option when the choices are close.
 When consulting to tenants and doing site selection, our job isn’t to find the cheapest location, it is to select a site that will help the tenant maximize his/her sales volume.

 Also remember that landlords sometimes prefer to lease their worst space(s) first and save the best space(s) for last.
 Sometimes, the individual unit or location you lease within a shopping centre or strip mall is more important that the mall itself – or at least equally important.
 Know that lease rates within a building can vary two to three times depending on unit desirability, walk or drive-by traffic flow, space shape, quality of neighbouring tenants, anchor tenants and your operating status as an independent or a national chain name.
 While you don’t always get what you pay for in leasing commercial space, you normally don’t get more than you pay for either.